Limiting The Use Of Cell Phones In Company-Owned Vehicles

 Some of the companies targeted cited resistance from upper management as a concern about implementing a company-wide cell phone use ban.
 Along with the concern with resistance from upper management, some Fortune 500 companies did not want to change their policies beyond what is required by federal law.

 The large companies targeted by Teater’s initiative have traditionally based their policies and changes to policies on the requirements set by federal law.
-At the time that Teater asked companies to change their cell phone use policy, there were no federal laws and no state laws that banned hands-free use of cell phones for drivers.
+At the time Teater asked companies to change their cell phone use policies, there were no federal laws and no state laws that banned the hands-free use of cell phones for drivers.
 Therein lay the resistance from upper management.
 Even with the resistance from upper management, large companies still gave a cell phone ban a try.
 The large company holdouts tried the cell phone ban and saw a positive net result.

 The Obvious Answer

-Teater speaks about the dangers of cell phone use and how it impairs cognitive function.
+Teater speaks to individual companies and makes presentations to employers who attend safety, insurance, or risk reduction conferences.
+The subject of Teater’s talk is to show that cell phone bans are a “no-brainer” for companies.
+During his presentation, he discusses the dangers of cell phone use and its impact on cognitive function.
 Employees who attend Teater’s speeches ultimately spread the message that stopping distracted driving is beneficial to other people in their lives, including co-workers and people in their personal lives.

 Teater’s speeches explain that distracted driving is not worth the risk.
 Other information that Teater reveals in his speeches each year includes:

-After hearing this information, Teater reported that companies take heed to the research.
+After hearing this information, Teater reported that companies take heed of the research.
 After hearing the research, Teater found that companies are more likely to implement a ban on cell phone use and other forms of distracted driving.

-Common Sense Wins the Day
+Common Sense Saves The Day

-Teater found that businesses were convinced by how it just seemed to make common sense to implement a cell phone use ban to reduce the number of traffic accidents caused by distracted drivers.
-Teater also found that three things convinced businesses that the cell phone ban was a good idea.
+Teater found that businesses were convinced by how it just seemed to make common sense to implement a cell phone use ban to help reduce the number of traffic accidents caused by distracted drivers.
+He also found that three things convinced businesses that the cell phone ban was a good idea.
 The three points that convinced business leaders to try a cell phone ban are:

-How Can an Accident Attorney Help Me?
+How Can An Accident Attorney Help Me?

 Limiting the Use of Cell Phones in Company-Owned Vehicles

-Call Arash Law Today
+Founder, Arash Law

 Arash Law Practice Area Border/Divider

-We’ll tell you if you have a case or not within five minutes, call (888) 488-1391
+We’ll tell you if you have a case or not, call (888) 488-1391 — We’re here 24 hours a day.

 DISCLAIMER: Information provided on this blog is not formal legal advice.
 It is generic legal information.
 Under no circumstances should the information on this page be relied upon when deciding the proper course of a legal action.
 Always obtain a free and confidential case evaluation from a reputable attorney near you if you think you might have a personal injury lawsuit.